DionneMaguire/dionnes_wines/README.md

 ![wines](/documentation/images/wines.png)

-On larger screens there are 4 bottles accross the screen, going down to 3 accross, then 2 accross, until they are stacked in mobile.
+On larger screens there are 4 bottles across the screen, going down to 3 across, then 2 across, until they are stacked in mobile.
 The category tags at the bottom of each bottle of wine also lets the user get all the white wines if they click the white wine tag.
 If the user clicks the bottle they are taken to the wine detail page.
 There is a arrow button to return to the top of the page.

 ### Wine details